Jain literature: Philosophy and Logic

 There are various later Jain works that are considered post-canonical, that is to say, they were written after the closure of the Jain canons, though the different canons were closed at different historical eras, and so this category is ambiguous.

-Thus, Umasvāti's (c. between 2nd-century and 5th-century CE) Tattvarthasūtra ("On the Nature of Reality") is included in the Digambara canon, but not in the Śvētāmbara canons (though they do consider the work authoritative).
+Thus, Umasvāti's (c.
+2nd–5th century CE) Tattvarthasūtra ("On the Nature of Reality") is included in the Digambara canon, but not in the Śvetāmbara canons (though they do consider the work authoritative).
 Indeed, the Tattvarthasūtra is considered the authoritative Jain philosophy text by all traditions of Jainism.
-It has the same importance in Jainism as Vedanta Sūtras and Yogasūtras have in Hinduism.
+It has the same importance in Jainism as the Vedanta Sūtras and Yogasūtras have in Hinduism.

 Other non-canonical works include various texts attributed to Bhadrabahu (c.
 300 BCE) which are called the Niryuktis and Samhitas.

-According to Winternitz, after the 8th century or so, Svetambara Jain writers, who had previously worked in Prakrit, began to use Sanskrit.
+According to Winternitz, after the 8th century or so, Śvetāmbara Jain writers, who had previously worked in Prakrit, began to use Sanskrit.
 The Digambaras also adopted Sanskrit somewhat earlier.
 The earliest Jain works in Sanskrit include the writings of Siddhasēna Divākara (c.
-650 CE), who wrote the Sanmatitarka ('The Logic of the True Doctrine') is the first major Jain work on logic written in Sanskrit.
+650 CE), who wrote the Sanmatitarka ('The Logic of the True Doctrine'), is the first major Jain work on logic written in Sanskrit.

 Other later works and writers include: